brandtcormorant/brandt.computer/src/routes/+page.md

 ## Where I exist

 - [𝕏](https://x.com/brandtcormorant) - Pure nightmare fuel.
+- [GitHub](https://github.com/brandtcormorant) - If you like collaborating on code!
 - [Substack](https://brandtcormorant.substack.com) - If you like getting email newsletters!
 - [Telegram](https://t.me/brandtcormorantprojects) - I try not to spend time here.
 - Email: firstlast at proton dot me - A pit that I infrequently gaze into and contemplate my life choices.